mmurshed/leetcode-scraper/README.md

 * `download_images`: Boolean flag to enable downloading of images.
 When true the images will be downloaded to `images` sub directory and linked from there.
 Otherwise, the images will be included as urls.
 True by default.
 * `download_videos`: Boolean flag to enable downloading of videos.
 When true the videos will be downloaded to `videos` sub directory and linked from there.
 Otherwise, the videos will be included as urls.
 False by default.
 * `preferred_language_order`: List of preferred languages for downloading questions (e.g., `csharp`, `cpp`, `python`, `java`, `scala`, etc.).
 When including solution, preferred lanauge order is used to include the implementation.
 If you want implementation in `all` languages, specify `all`.
 This setting is also used to generate AI implmentation.
 * `include_submissions_count`: Specifies the number of your own successful submissions to include, if any.
-0 to exclude your submissions.
-0 by default.
+0 to exclude your submissions, which is the default.
-* `include_community_solution_count`: Specifies the number of community solutions (most voted) to include.
+* `include_community_solution_count`: Specifies the number of community solutions (most voted) to include when official solution isn't available.
+If the official solution is available, no community solution will be included.
 0 to exclude community solutions.
 1 by default.
 * `cache_api_calls`: Boolean flag to enable/disable caching of API calls.
 When true API resposnes will be cached for number of days as specified in the `cache_expiration_days` settings.
 True by default.